yohamta/donburi/README.md

 ### Queries

-Queries allow for high performance and expressive iteration through the entities in a world, to find out what types of components are attached to it, to get component references, or to add and remove components.
+Queries allow for high performance and expressive iteration through the entities in a world, to get component references, or to add and remove components.

-You can search for entities which have all of a set of components.
+You can search for entities that have all of a set of components.

 ```go
 // You can define a query by declaring what componet you want to find.